-Task 1: Attach the AWDataWarehouse Database

-- 1. Move AWDataWarehouse.ldf from the D:\Labfiles\Lab05\Starter\ folder to the L:\Logs\ folder. - 2.
-Move the following files from the D:\Labfiles\Lab05\Starter\ folder to the M:\Data\ folder: - AWDataWarehouse.mdf - AWDataWarehouse\archive.ndf - AWDataWarehouse\current.ndf - 3.
+- Task 1: Attach the AWDataWarehouse Database - Using File Explorer, move AWDataWarehouse.ldf from the D:\Labfiles\Lab04\Starter folder to the L:\Logs folder. - Using File Explorer, move the following files from the D:\Labfiles\Lab04\Starter folder to the M:\Data folder: - o AWDataWarehouse.mdf - o AWDataWarehouse\archive.ndf - AWDataWarehouse\current.ndf - 3.
 In SQL Server Management Studio, in Object Explorer, right-click Databases and click Attach. - 4.
 In the Attach Databases dialog box, click Add. - 5.
-In the Locate Database Files dialog box, in the M:\Data\ folder, select the AWDataWarehouse.mdf database file, and click OK. - 6.
-In the Attach Databases dialog box, after you have added the master databases file, note that all of the database files are listed.
-Then click OK. - 7.
-In Object Explorer, under Databases, verify that AWDataWarehouse is now listed.

-Task 2: Configure Filegroups

-- 1. In Object Explorer, right-click the AWDataWarehouse database and click Properties. - 2.
+In the Locate Database Files MIA-SQL dialog box, in the M:\Data\ folder, select the AWDataWarehouse.mdf database file, and click OK. - 6.
+In the Attach Databases dialog box, after you have added the master databases file, note that all of the database files are listed, and then click OK. - 7.
+In Object Explorer, under Databases, verify that AWDataWarehouse is now listed. - Task 2: Configure Filegroups - 1.
+In Object Explorer, right-click the AWDataWarehouse database and click Properties. - 2.
 On the Filegroups page, view the filegroups used by the database. - 3.
-Select the Read-Only check box for the Archive filegroup and click OK. - In Object Explorer, expand AWDataWarehouse, and expand Tables.
-Then right-click the dbo.FactInternetSales table and click Properties. - 5.
+Select the Read-Only check box for the Archive filegroup and click OK. - 4.
+In Object Explorer, expand AWDataWarehouse, expand Tables, right-click the dbo.FactInternetSales table and click Properties. - 5.
 On the Storage page, verify that the dbo.FactInternetSales table is stored in the Current filegroup.
 Then click Cancel. - 6.
 Right-click the dbo.FactInternetSalesArchive table and click Properties. - 7.
-On the Storage page, verify that the dbo.FactInternetSalesArchive table is stored in the Archive filegroup.
-Then click Cancel.
+On the Storage page, verify that the dbo.FactInternetSalesArchive table is stored in the Archive filegroup, and then click Cancel.

 - 8. In Object Explorer, right-click the dbo.FactInternetSales table and click Edit Top 200 Rows. - 9.
-In the results output change the SalesAmount value for the first record to 2500 and press Enter to update the record.
-Then close the dbo.FactInternetSales results. - 10.
+In the results output, change the SalesAmount value for the first record to 2500, press Enter to update the record, and then close the dbo.FactInternetSales results. - 10.
 In Object Explorer, right-click the dbo.FactInternetSalesArchive table and click Edit Top 200 Rows. - 11.
-In the results output change the SalesAmount value for the first record to 3500 and press Enter to update the record. - 12.
-View the error message that is displayed and click OK.
-Then press Esc to cancel the update and close the dbo.FactInternetSalesArchive results.
+In the results output, change the SalesAmount value for the first record to 3500 and press Enter to update the record. - 12.
+View the error message that is displayed, click OK, and then press Esc to cancel the update and close the dbo.FactInternetSalesArchive results. - 13.
+Close SQL Server Management Studio without saving any changes.